Translation Commons’ Published Keyboards

 Sunuwar Keyboard

 - The ISO code is suz-Sunu.
 It is in the Sunuwar script for Sunuwar, also known as Kõits, spoken in eastern Nepal and Sikkim, India.
-The Keyman layout requires a Unicode font, which can be downloaded here.

 -